JGCRI/emissions_mip/docs/setup-ESMValTool.md

 ## Install Anaconda
 Once you have your Windows 10 Linux subsystem up and running, you'll need to install [Anaconda](https://www.anaconda.com/distribution/) on to it

 1. Navigate to the [Anaconda download page](https://www.anaconda.com/distribution/) page and select `Linux`.
-Right-click the appropriate download link for your system's hardware, and select `Copy link address` from the dropdown menu (see image below).
+Right-click the appropriate download link for your system's hardware, and select `Copy link address` from the dropdown menu (see image below; I'm running 64-bit Windows so I selected `64-Bit x86 Installer`).
 ![conda download](imgs/cond-dl.png)

 2. Open a Linux command prompt and enter the following: